SergeDmi/ConfocalGN/README.md

 scaled accordingly.

 2 - A parameter structure CONF, containing:
--- CONF.pix : voxel size (in units of the pixel size of IMG), a 3x1 vector -- CONF.psf : parameters of the point spread function (in units of the pixel size of IMG) This is a 3x1 vector; containing the standard deviation of the PSF in each direction.
+-- `CONF.pix` : confocall voxel size (in physical units), a 3x1 vector
+-- `CONF.psf` : microscope 2-way point spread function
+`conf.psf` can be
+- an image (matlab matrix or tiff file), with the same pixel size as the ground truth image
-The PSF is assumed then to be a 3D Gaussian built from these parameters.
+- a 3x1 vector; containing the standard deviation of the PSF in each direction (in physical units) The PSF is then assumed then to be a 3D Gaussian built from these parameters.
-The PSF deviations can be obtained from PSF simulating software(e.g. Huygens/Icy) or from analysis of experimental data (e.g. with Huygens/Mosaic)
+The PSF can be obtained from PSF simulating software(e.g. Huygens/Icy) or from analysis of experimental data (e.g. with Huygens/Mosaic)

 3 - The noise to imitate, either